-- reviewed and recommended to the Board the half year and full-year financial results related SGX announcements; - reviewed and evaluated with internal and external auditors, the adequacy and effectiveness of internal controls systems, including financial, operational, compliance and information technology controls; - reviewed and approved the internal and external audit plans to ensure the adequacy of the audit scope; - reviewed with internal auditor the audit reports and their recommendations and timely implementation of any improvement measures; - reviewed the independence, adequacy and effectiveness of the Group's internal audit function, including the adequacy of internal audit resources and its appropriate standing within the Group; - reviewed with external auditor the key areas of audit emphasis, periodic updates on changes in accounting standards and treatment, independence, fraud considerations and summary of audit differences; - reviewed the enterprise risk management reports, its mitigation factors and updates; - reviewed whistle-blowing investigations and ensuring appropriate follow-up actions, if required, including clearly communicating to the employees, the existence of the whistle blowing policy and procedures for raising such concerns; - reviewed Interested Person Transaction under Chapter 9 of SGX Listing Manual; - reviewed and recommended to the Board the proposed dividends for financial year ended 31 December 2020; - reviewed the assurance from the CEO and Group Head, Corporate Development on the financial records and financial statements; - met with external and internal auditors without the presence of Management; - reviewed and recommended the re-appointment, remuneration and terms of engagement of external auditor and was satisfied with the audit fees paid to the auditor; and - reviewed the non-audit fee of the external auditor and was satisfied with the non-audit fees paid to the auditor.
+- reviewed and recommended to the Board the half year and full year financial results related SGX announcements; - reviewed and evaluated with internal and external auditors, the adequacy and effectiveness of internal controls systems, including financial, operational, compliance and information technology controls; - reviewed and approved the internal and external audit plans to ensure the adequacy of the audit scope; - reviewed with internal auditor the audit reports and their recommendations and timely implementation of any improvement measures; - reviewed the independence, adequacy and effectiveness of the Group's internal audit function, including the adequacy of internal audit resources and its appropriate standing within the Group; - reviewed with external auditor the key areas of audit emphasis, periodic updates on changes in accounting standards and treatment, independence, fraud considerations and summary of audit differences; - reviewed the enterprise risk management reports, its mitigation factors and updates; - reviewed whistle-blowing investigations and ensuring appropriate follow-up actions, if required, including clearly communicating to the employees, the existence of the whistle-blowing policy and procedures for raising such concerns; - reviewed Interested Person Transaction under Chapter 9 of SGX Listing Manual; - reviewed and recommended to the Board the proposed dividends for financial year ended 31 December 2021; - reviewed the assurance from the CEO and Group Head, Corporate Development on the financial records and financial statements; - met with external and internal auditors without the presence of Management; - reviewed and recommended the re-appointment, remuneration and terms of engagement of external auditor and was satisfied with the audit fees paid to the auditor; and - reviewed the non-audit fee of the external auditor.
+There were no non-audit fees paid to the external auditor for FY2021.

-In the review of the financial statements for FY2020, the AC has discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements.
+In the review of the financial statements for FY2021, the AC has discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements.
 The following significant matters impacting the financial statements were discussed with Management and the external auditor of the Company and were reviewed by the AC:

-Significant matters AC's commentary Impairment of goodwill The AC considered the approach and methodology applied by Management to the respective valuation model for the goodwill impairment assessment, including the key assumptions for short- and long-term growth rates, cash flow expectations and the discount rate used for the Group's cost of capital.
+Significant matters AC's commentary Impairment of goodwill The AC considered the approach and methodology applied by Management to the valuation model for the goodwill impairment assessment, including the key assumptions related to future market and economic conditions such as economic growth, discount rate, revenue and margin estimates.
 The AC was satisfied that the approach and methodology used by Management were appropriate.
-The impairment review was also an area of focus for the external auditor, who had reported their findings to the AC.
-Details can be found in the Auditor's Report on page 55.
+The impairment of goodwill was also an area of focus for the external auditor.
+The external auditor has included this item as a key audit matter in the Auditor's Report on page 57.
 Impairment assessment of trade receivables The AC considered the approach and methodology used by Management in the evaluation of the Group's trade receivables for impairment, including judgement in estimating the expected credit loss.
 The AC was satisfied that the approach and methodology used by Management were appropriate.
 The impairment assessment of trade receivables was also an area of focus for the external auditor.
-The external auditor has included this item as a key audit matter in the Auditor's Report on page 56.
+The external auditor has included this item as a key audit matter in the Auditor's Report on page 58.